seamplex/feenox/tests/nafems/le10/README.md

     fi
 ```

 The main input is a template that reads the appropiate `.inp` mesh file for $c$ and sets succesively the Spooles solver, the internal with diagonal scaling and the internal with Cholesky preconditioning.
-But due to some reason I still cannot understand, there has to be one template for `tet` and one for `hex`:
+There is a reason I still cannot understand that explains why there has to be one template for `tet` and one for `hex`.
+In effect, Sergio pointed me to section that explains the `DLOAD` keyword (used to set a pressure boundary condition) in the `ccx` manual.
+It says (casing is verbatim):

+> This option allows the specification of distributed loads.
+These include constant pressure loading on element faces, edge loading on shells and mass loading (load per unit mass) either by gravity forces or by centrifugal forces.
+> For surface loading the faces of the elements are numbered as follows (for the node numbering of the elements see Section 3.1):
+>
+> for hexahedral elements:
+>
+>  * face 1: 1-2-3-4
+>  * face 2: 5-8-7-6
+>  * face 3: 1-5-6-2
+>  * face 4: 2-6-7-3
+>  * face 5: 3-7-8-4
+>  * face 6: 4-8-5-1
+>
+> for tetrahedral elements:
+>
+>  * Face 1: 1-2-3
+>  * Face 2: 1-4-2
+>  * Face 3: 2-4-3
+>  * Face 4: 3-4-1

+So it seems that CalculiX needs some sort of mesh-dependent numbering of the faces of volumetric elements to set surface Neumann boundary conditions (!).
+This is why I had to blindly rely on Sergio's expertise to handle these `UPPERFn` and `Pn` lines within the `Dload` section.
+In any case, the two templates for tets and hexes are, respectively:

 ```
 *include, input = le10_mesh-tet-xxx.inp